Sustainable Development Goal 7

 Sustainable Development Goal 7 (SDG 7 or Global Goal 7) is one of 17 Sustainable Development Goals established by the United Nations General Assembly in 2015.
 It aims to "Ensure access to affordable, reliable, sustainable and modern energy for all."
-Access to energy is a important pillar for the wellbeing of the people as well as for economic development and poverty alleviation.
+Access to energy is an important pillar for the wellbeing of the people as well as for economic development and poverty alleviation.

 The goal has five targets to be achieved by 2030.
 Progress towards the targets is measured by six indicators.
 Three out of the five targets are outcome targets: Universal access to modern energy; increase global percentage of renewable energy; double the improvement in energy efficiency.
 The remaining two targets are means of implementation targets: to promote access to research, technology and investments in clean energy; and expand and upgrade energy services for developing countries.
 In other words, these targets include access to affordable and reliable energy while increasing the share of renewable energy in the global energy mix.
-They also focus on improving energy efficiency, international cooperation and investment in clean energy infrastructure.
+They also focus on improving energy efficiency, international cooperation and investment in clean energy infrastructure，and equal rights to energy distribution.

 According to a review report in 2019, some progress towards achieving SDG 7 is being made, but many of the targets of SDG 7 will not be met.
 SDG 7 and SDG 13 (climate action) are closely related.

 Problem description

 SDG 7 is tackling the problem of the high number of people globally who live without access to electricity or clean cooking solutions (0.8 billion and 2.4 billion people, respectively, in 2020).
 Energy is needed for many activities, for example jobs and transport, food security, health and education.

-People that are hard to read with electricity and clean cooking solutions include those who live in remote areas or are internally displaced people, or those who live in urban slums or marginalized communities.
+People that are hard to reach with electricity and clean cooking solutions include those who live in remote areas or are internally displaced people, or those who live in urban slums or marginalized communities.
+As well as addressing a range of inequalities in the distribution of resources.